havocp/xsbt-wiki/Getting-Started/Getting-Started-Hello.md

   Hi!
 ```

-In this case, sbt works purely by convention.
-You don't need to tell sbt about:
+In this case, sbt works purely by convention. sbt will find the
+following automatically:

  - Sources in the base directory
  - Sources in `src/main/scala` or `src/main/java`